bbauska/W3Cx-4of5-thru-May-2024/README.md

 -   [How to view IndexedDB content in Firefox](https://stackoverflow.com/questions/9846013/how-to-view-indexeddb-content-in-firefox)

-## 3.6.5 Creating and deleting a database
+<h3 id="ch3-6-5">3.6.5 Creating and deleting a database</h3>

 Hi!
 Let's look now at some pieces of code and examples that will explain how to really program an IndexedDB application.

-So… one of the first thing is that you need

-to create or to open an existing database before working with data.
+So… one of the first thing is that you need to create or to open an existing database before working with data.

 All operations are asynchronous and, if you want to open a database, you use IndexedDB.open(…).